Skip to main content

 Do you want to support our efforts to prevent diabetes and its complications?

-Diabetes Foundation Aotearoa has been working in the community for nearly 30 years to reduce the incidence of diabetes, and diabetes complications.
+Diabetes Foundation Aotearoa (Charities Commission number CC11085) has been working in the community for over 30 years to reduce the incidence of diabetes, and diabetes complications, especially for those most at risk.
 We run a range of programmes, carry out research, design resources, and advocate for improvements.
 There is more information on what we do on our website here.

 To do the work we do, requires ongoing support from our community.
 Examples of this include people stepping up to be trained to deliver prevention activities themselves, or individuals, businesses and entities providing financial and in-kind help.